atamproductions/status/README.md

-Visit this site at https://atamproductions.github.io/status/
+Visit this site at https://atamproductions.github.io/status/ or https://status.atam.ca

 🍔
 🍟